 - In Max Steel (2013), Air Elementor deliberately gets captured so he could free his fellow Elementors and dormant Ultralinks.

-- A Deputy Dawg cartoon had DD putting the hen house in protective custody in the jail so Muskie can't get to them.
+- The Deputy Dawg Show: A cartoon had DD putting the hen house in protective custody in the jail so Muskie can't get to them.
 When all else fails, Muskie assaults the Sheriff to get himself arrested.
 Deputy Dawg is putting the hen house back outside, much to Muskie's chagrin as he's now in jail.